 Arrangements in line with the Equality Act 2010, reasonable adjustments may be made to ensure that students who have a disability are not put at a disadvantage in comparison to students who are not disabled.
 All buildings within the school have wheelchair access.
 There are toilets for the disabled around the school.
-There are automatic doors to the 2006 MFL and Sports blocks.
-In other areas of the school there are wide access doors.
+There are automatic doors to the 2020 Teaching, 2006 MFL and Sports blocks, lift access to all levels is available in all buildings except the 1996 block which does not include any specialist teaching rooms.
+There are wide access doors across the school site.